davidegat/infiniloop/README.md

 At startup, one of two pre-included .wav files will play, so you can enjoy music immediately while the first AI generation is being prepared.

 Once set up and running, your machine becomes a local AI music station, continuously producing new tracks with smooth transitions and automatic loop detection.
+Local, private, personal, always new and better then any YouTube or Spotify playlist.

 Experimental GUI version (**not recomended**):